-The block scheme of T1239 is shown below.

-The signal on input terminals is filtered and converted to a digital value.
+The block scheme of T1249 is shown below.
+Current source supplies RTD sensor.
+The signal on terminals 2 and 3 resulting from a voltage drop across RTD, or thermocouple voltage, is filtered and converted to a digital value.
 Processor performs the necessary calculations and sends the result as a PWM signal to the output side through a pair of optocouplers.
 The PWM signal is filtered and converted to the output current limited internally to ca. 25 mA.
 Both input and output are protected against overvoltage and bias reversal.
 An internal DC to DC converter supplies the input part of the transmitter.

-Externally, the T1239 does not differ from a conventional analog transmitter, but, apart from configuration possibilities, it offers some additional advantages in signal filtering and accuracy.
+Externally, the T1249 does not differ from a conventional analog transmitter, but, apart from configuration possibilities, it offers some additional advantages in signal filtering and accuracy.
 For example, a 'spurious noise' filter allows to remove from signal non symmetric spikes of large amplitude, which would otherwise distort the output even if long averaging times were used.
-The averaging signal filter, in turn, has an 'intelligent' option of quick adaptation to faster signal changes while preserving long integration time constant for slowly changing signal.
-And the configuration PC program allows to observe the input signal behaviour and adjust the filter parameters to the properties of the signal being measured.
-An additional option, not shown in the block scheme, is an infrared transmitter built into the transmitter allowing to use a PDA to check the state of the transmitter in place of operation without the need of any electrical connections.
+The averaging signal filter, in turn, has an 'intelligent' option of quick adaptation to faster temperature changes while preserving long integration time constant for slowly changing signal.
+And the configuration PC program allows to observe the sensor behaviour and adjust the filter parameters to the properties of the object which temperature is being measured.
+An additional option, not shown in the block scheme, is an infrared transmitter built into the transmitter allowing to use a PDA (Pocket PC) to check the state of the transmitter in place of operation without the need of any electrical connections.